Lokomotive AKS quickstart guide

 By the end of this guide, you’ll have a production-ready Kubernetes cluster running on Azure AKS.

-Note: Lokomotive on AKS currently provides Kubernetes 1.16 as opposed to other platforms, which provide 1.18.
-This is because of limitations of Azure platform.
+Note: Lokomotive on AKS currently provides an older Kubernetes version compared with other platforms.
+This is because of limitations of the Azure platform.

 - Basic understanding of Kubernetes concepts.